cairdcoinheringaahing/Yggdrasil/README.md

  Yggdrasil technically stores each character in the tree as it's Unicode code point, and treats strings as lists of code points.
 Before turning the source code into a tree however, Yggdrasil makes 2 substitutions:

 - All `%` in the source code are replaced with NULL bytes
-- Each `_` is repalced by the seqeuntial command line arguments, with missing arguments filled with 0
+- Each `_` is replaced by the sequential command line arguments, with missing arguments filled with 0